 A student project sponsored by The Supply Chain & Logistics Institute, Georgia Institute of Technology

-The Race is back!
-This year we sent books to school children in Namibia.
-Read about it here.
+This year we are sending books for school children in Namibia.

 Check out the companion event, The Great Container Race, in which we sent 40-foot shipping containers full of medical supplies by alternate routes and carriers to a hospital in Ghana.